elshankiyanmajd89-design/api-project/README.txt

 ---------------------------
 If you don't run it with this, it will give an error + you should also run this code in the terminal:
 ----------------------------------------------------
-pip install streamlit openai pdfplumber pytesseract pdf2image Pillow
+pip install streamlit openai pdfplumber pytesseract pdf2image Pillow || if you take an error you should install The library written in error
 ----------------------------------------------------
 , you must also have the
 "tesseract "program installed